saravan-patidar/MovieMate/README.md

-# Netflix Gpt Project
+# MovieMATE Project
-    The NetflixGPT project is a comprehensive video streaming platform that combines cutting-edge technologies with user-centric design principles.
+    The MovieMATE project is a comprehensive video streaming platform that combines cutting-edge technologies with user-centric design principles.
 By integrating features such as user authentication, seamless data management, responsive UI design, and personalized recommendations powered by AI, the platform offers an immersive and engaging viewing experience for users.